elesto-dao/elesto/docs/Explanation/ADR/adr-003-did.md

 - Set verification method relationships
 - Replace the DID document content

-The constraints to update a DID document are **one of** the following:
+The constraints on updating a DID document are **one of** the following:

 - The `signerAccount` must exist as a verification method in a verification relationship of type `authentication`
 - The `signerAccount` `key` DID is listed as a DID controller.